ACFPeacekeeper/rgmc/README.md

 git clone https://github.com/miguelsvasco/gmc.git
 ```

-and follow the (https://github.com/miguelsvasco/gmc)[repository] instructions to correctly setup the GMC framework.

 Then execute the following command to setup the datasets required to run the experiments:
 ```bash
 bash setup.sh
 ```

 ## Experiments
-In every GMC experiment, please set up the corresponding local machine path in `ingredients/machine_ingredients.py` file by copying the output of `pwd` to the ingredient file (e.g. for the unsupervised experiment):
+As indicated in the (gmc repository)[https://github.com/miguelsvasco/gmc] instructions, please set up the corresponding local machine path in `ingredients/machine_ingredients.py` file by copying the output of `pwd` to the ingredient file (e.g. for the unsupervised experiment):
 ```bash
 cd unsupervised/
 pwd